 The creative team may consist of a copy department for creating the message, an art department to develop the look and design, and a production department to take both the message and design into the final stage.

 Each of these creative team types has to transform the client’s needs and wishes into something new.
 They prepare layouts, storyboards, and create visuals for the client to review.
 They all come together for brainstorming sessions to find the right solution.

 In the end, these wordsmiths and artists combine their talents and skills to create and develop something spectacular.

 Media Specialists are responsible for selecting the media outlets for each client and project.
-This starts with learning the specific details of each product or service, analyzing the market competition, and studying current media trends.
+This starts with learning the specific details of each product or service, analysing the market competition, and studying current media trends.
 They will also look at what has and has not worked in the past, and discover new ways of getting the message out.
 This group will consider the client’s advertising budget and work within those parameters in the best way possible.
 Long and short-term media plans, scheduling, and monitoring are also part of this group’s functions.

 While the creative team’s slogan and design may be top-notch, if it’s not placed in the right medium to reach the right target audience, it will fail.
 Thus, media specialists are often on the hot seat.

 Another aspect these days is that online campaigns are taking the lead in many areas.
 These are usually led by digital or interactive agencies.
 While account services and creative teams are still needed, a digital marketing agency might be structured differently from the standard advertising agency.
 This is because they spend a high percentage of their time conducting data-driven analysis to determine what is working and where.